AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/social-functions/set-social-share-requirement.md

 # Set Social Share Requirement {#set-social-share-requirement}

-When you&nbsp; [create a referral offer](../../../../product-docs/demand-generation/social/referral-offers/create-a-referral-offer.md), you can require people to share the offer in order to sign up, or make it optional.
+When you  [create a referral offer](../../../../product-docs/demand-generation/social/referral-offers/create-a-referral-offer.md), you can require people to share the offer in order to sign up, or make it optional.

 >[!NOTE]
 >